 Shares acquired through participation in Directors' Share Plan.
-The value reflects the fees forgone to purchase shares on market (amortisation is not applicable).
+The value reflects the fees forgone to purchase shares on market (amortisation is not applicable)

 The termination benefits paid to M Jackson (in 2008/09) and C Goode and J Ellis (in 2009/10) on their respective retirements from the Board relate to the benefits accrued under the retirement scheme which existed prior to September 2005 and interest on that benefit.
 For C Goode, Retirement Benefit Shares were transferred on retirement.
-The price on retirement.
 The price on retirement was \$22.9507 (based on 1 day VWAP as at 26 February 2010).
-For J Ellis, Retirement Benefit Shares were transferred on retirement.
-The price on retirement was \$21.3694 (based on 1 day VWAP as at 18 December 2009).
+For J Ellis, Retirement Benefit Shares were transferred on retirement was \$21.3694 (based on 1 day VWAP as at 18 December 2009).

 Amounts disclosed for remuneration of directors exclude insurance premiums paid by the consolidated entity in respect of directors' and officers' liability insurance contracts.
-The total premium, which cannot be disclosed because of confidentiality requirements, has not been allocated to the individuals covered by the insurance policy as, based on all available information, the directors believe that no reasonable basis for such allocations are premiums paid by the consolidated entity in respect of the individuals covered by the insurance policy as, based on all available information, the directors believe that no reasonable basis for such allocations are retirement.
+The total premium, which cannot be disclosed because of confidentiality requirements, has not been allocated to the individuals covered by the insurance policy as, based on all available information, the directors believe that no reasonable basis for such allocation exists.